 Unfaithfulness, an issue everyone can understand is the album’s cause.
-That single nod sends this album into the stratosphere, as Beyonce is so tight lipped there have been an army of think pieces devoted to the lack of any real access journalists and their outlets have in the web age with her silence at the center.
-Yet, that fact does not dominate the record.
-It’s the veracity of the sounds and artistic achievements of the visuals (a marquee that screams “Loveless,” a bat named “hot sauce,” multiple scenes of loving, simple sisterhood, a Jay Z who reticent, a speech about turning lemons into lemonade) weighted by her admission but not sunk by it, that stretch into what becomes a feast of genres, both musical and literary, tackled with absolute mastery.
+That single nod sends this record into the stratosphere, as Beyonce is so tight lipped there have been an army of think pieces devoted to the lack of any real access journalists and their outlets have in the web age for that issue, her silence remains at the center.
+Yet, that fact does not dominate the LP.
+It’s the veracity of the sounds and artistic achievements of the visuals (a marquee that screams “Loveless,” a bat named “hot sauce,” multiple scenes of loving, simple sisterhood, a Jay Z who’s reticent, a speech about turning lemons into lemonade) weighted by her admission but not sunk by it, which stretch into what becomes a feast of genres, both musical and literary, tackled with absolute mastery.
 She’s the most resonant, the most complete and fascinating star in the world.

-It’s transcendent not only because it shed a light on the voices and struggles of black women relegated to telling their stories by candlelight, suffering from estrangement, but because it highlights how that voice (through every genre darted through with real grace) is literally everywhere and apart of everything.
+Lemonade is transcendent not only because it sheds a light on the voices and struggles of the black and brown women relegated to telling their stories by candlelight, suffering from estrangement, but because it highlights how that voice (through every genre and darted through with real grace) is literally everywhere and apart of everything.
 It is both album and manifesto, and illustrates the true power of art.
 The power to conjure back from the dark the voice of people the world has chosen to ignore.